un-pany/v3-admin-vite/README.md

 ## ⚡ Introduction

-v3-admin-vite is a free and open source middle and background management system basic solution, based on mainstream framework such as Vue3, TypeScript, Element Plus, Pinia and Vite.
+v3-admin-vite is a free and open source middle and background management system basic solution, based on mainstream framework such as Vue3, TypeScript, Element Plus, Pinia and Vite

 - Vue-Cli 5.x: [v3-admin](https://github.com/un-pany/v3-admin)
 - Electron desktop: [v3-electron-vite](https://github.com/un-pany/v3-electron-vite)

+## ❤️ Generate electricity with love

+- **Completely free**：But hopefully you order a star !!!
+- **Very concise**：No complicated encapsulation, no complicated type gymnastics, out of the box
+- **Detailed annotations**：Each configuration item is written with as detailed comments as possible
+- **Latest dependencies**: Regularly update all third-party dependencies to the latest version
+- **Very specification**: The code style is unified, the naming style is unified, and the comment style is unified

 ## Feature